The Cash-Flow Strategies That Helped This One-Person Business Earn $1.8 Million in a Single Year

 With his cash flow humming, Allen is now able to focus on his next goal without the anxieties about running out of cash or missing payroll that keep many entrepreneurs awake at night.

 “Getting to $1 million wasn’t difficult,” he says.
 “Going from $1 million to $5 million is significantly harder.”
-Then again, with the right systems in place to manage his cash flow, he’s already gotten one of the trickiest parts under control.
+Then again, with the right cash flow strategies in place, he’s already gotten one of the trickiest parts under control.